Theses and reports

 Master’s and Doctoral Theses and Reports

-Thesis examinations for master’s and doctoral students are proceeding as normal, and we have not seen any interruptions in this process.
-We want to ensure you that your academic unit, SGS, and the examiners involved are all committed to a fair and timely review of your work.
-We also realize that, for many graduate students, covid-19 has require changes in research plans.
+We realize that, for many graduate students, covid-19 has required changes in research plans.
 You and your supervisor are invited to draft and submit a covid-19 impact statement along with your thesis, so your examiners are aware of significant changes that were required.

 The information below is intended to help you draft and submit your thesis/report to fulfill your program requirements.